limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 $ sudo /home/mrderp/binaries/derpy
 ```

-And since we already knew the password to Mr. Derp's account.
+And since we already know the password to Mr. Derp's account.

 ![screenshot-7](/assets/images/posts/derpnstink-walkthrough/screenshot-7.png)

 Boom.

-I discovered the fourth flag at `/root/Desktop/flag.txt`.
+The fourth flag is at `/root/Desktop/flag.txt`.

 :dancer: